-This Monday, we would like to begin the week with this very popular curve which was adapted by VOX .
-We have seen this graphic during the past week with the hashtag #Flatteningthecurve which became a very big hit.
+This Monday, we begin the week with this very popular curve which was adapted by VOX .
+We have seen this graphic during the past week with the hashtag #Flatteningthecurve which became a big hit.
 It had a huge impact on this society with more than 250 245 publications on Instagram and more than 350 tweets per hour from people who were supporting this social movement throughout all the countries.
-At first glance, people understand the primary message it wants to share, but what other information does this graph send or even hide.
+At first glance, people understand the primary message, but what other information it provides.
 Our expert Hilton is sharing his expertise with us on the subject.

 “This is a Gaussian or normal distribution which can be simply referred to as Gaussian.
 It’s the most important distribution in statistics and the coolest one.
 In the graph below, the height represents the cases per day and the area under each bump represents the total number of cases.
 It shows a pink graph which illustrates the rapid increases of daily cases without protective measures.
 The grey graph represents cases if we take protective measures to prevent the rapid increase of the number of cases.
 These graphs use current and/or previous information to make predictions about the future.